iscaas/AFOSR-HAR-2021-2025/SVE-Dataset/README.md

 Soon we will upload the annotated version of the dataset.

 # Citation
-If you find our work, this repository, please cite our work:
+If you find our work, this repository useful, please cite our work:
 ```
 @article{muhammad2021ai,
   title={AI-Driven Salient Soccer Events Recognition Framework for Next Generation IoT-Enabled Environments},